andreAmorimF/jenkins-github-mail-template/README.md

 ## Usage

+First of all, using the plugin, create a managed file of type _Extended Email Publisher Groovy Template_ with id _jenkins-github-changelog_.
+This file must contain the content of the _jenkins-github-changelog.groovy_ script, existing in this repository.

 In your _Jenkinsfile_, in order to obtain the resolved content of the script, reference the managed script such it is indicated on the example bellow:

 ```